Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 - `nextShape` : index of the next shape that will appear after the current shape is placed.
-- **`isRunning`** : when true, the game is running, false when the game is paused.
+- **`isRunning`** : when true, the game is running, false when the The game is paused.
 - **`gameOver`** : true when the game is over.
 - `speed` : the number of milliseconds before a block is moved down.
 - `score` : your score

 `isRunning` and `gameOver` are the two important properties for this discussion, let's go over the basic rules of these properties:

-- `isRunning` is is set by the Play/Resume button.
+- `isRunning` is set by the Play/Resume button.
 When `isRunning` is false, the game is paused but not over.
-- On the other hand when `gameOver` is true the game is over.
+- On the other hand, when `gameOver` is true the game is over.
 - The controls should not issue actions when `isRunning` is false or `gameOver` is true.
-- The move down action that forces the game along should also not happen when `isRunning` is false or `gameOver` is true.
+- The `moveDown` action that forces the game along should also not happen when `isRunning` is false or `gameOver` is true.
 - `gameOver` is set to false by default.
 It gets set to true when the game is over.
-- A game is over when a block is added to the grid and part if that block ends up off the top edge of the grid.
+- A game is over when a block is added to the grid and part of that block ends up off the top edge of the grid.

 # Handle gameOver in the controls component